 A pro editor needs a flexible and quick timeline, that will take any file format, can be arranged however the editor wants, will play back video smoothly without many dropped frames, and won’t bog down the editor with difficult-to-use tools or unnecessary steps.

 Designed for speed and flexibility, the VEGAS Pro timeline enables the editor to work the way they want.
 The editor can arrange and rearrange tracks at will – video and audio tracks are not in separate sections – and mix and match file formats on the same tracks.
-Simple touches like automatic crossfades on overlapping video make defining transitions almost instant, instead of having to pull the “handles” common in other editing apps – though now in VEGAS Pro 18, trim handles are available under event hamburger menus if you prefer that style of editing.
+Simple touches like automatic crossfades on overlapping video make defining transitions almost instant, instead of having to pull the “handles” common in other editing apps – though trim handles are also available if you prefer that style of editing.
 While the Premiere Pro timeline is drag-and-drop, its design is most efficient when using the two-point and three-point editing common to the earliest computer editing apps.
 It’s a style of editing which promotes efficient thinking and planning.
 Premiere separates video and audio tracks, which influences the effectiveness when editing process of a complex project.
 Transitions in Premiere Pro are managed the traditional way, with handles.

 Editing apps leverage the power of your computer’s graphics card to take care of some of the video processing, like effects rendering, freeing up the CPU to perform other tasks, resulting in a faster, smoother editing experience.